W3C Code Compliance

 What is the Standard for Web Page Code?

-At WebMaker, we have always set high standards for our sites:
+At WebMaker, we have always set high standards for our sites:- Quick loading pages (saving time and frustration)

 When we first started learning web page design, our initial code was developed using Note Pad.
 Like the good guys in the Matrix, we looked at the code.
 No "drag-and-drop" page design tools are used.
 Programs like Front Page attempt to create web pages based on a printed brochure model; this results in code that is less than optimum and that doesn't display properly in all browsers (this can cost you viewers and lost viewers equals lost income).